-If we’re not dating someone we might experience inner dialogue along the lines of,
+If you’re not dating someone, you might experience inner dialogue along the lines of:

 - Why haven’t I found anyone yet?

 - What’s wrong with me?

 - There are so many things wrong with me—of course I’m not dateable.

 - I love being single.

 - No one is good enough for me!